-as a kid in the early half of the the 1980′s, i’d watch as my mother and her gay friends shuffle through a crate of vinyl records to choose a song to dance to. one of those songs was “let the music play” any shannon. her friend, Josie, a black gay man who looked very similar to “leroy” from the 1980 film, “fame.” he would dance and lip-sync as we watched. i remember being so captivated by his presence and in complete awe by the sound of percussions and the hypnotic hook (which was sung by a white dude named jimi tunnell) of the song. i am sure that my musical pallet and my incessant need to lip-sync songs was and still is informed by these memories.
+as a kid in the early half of the the 1980′s, i’d watch as my mother and her gay friends shuffle through a crate of vinyl records to choose a song to dance to. one of those songs was “let the music play” by shannon. my mother’s friend, josie, a Black gay man who looked very similar to “leroy” from the 1980 film, “fame” would dance and lip-sync as i watched in awe. i remember being so captivated by his presence and by the sound of percussions and the hypnotic hook. i am sure that my musical pallet and my incessant need to lip-sync songs was and still is informed by these memories.

-by the time shannon released “my heart’s divided”, her third consecutive #1 dance record in the spring of 1984, no one knew what to call her sound. was it r&b? was it pop? was it dance? many in the industry just began to call it the “shannon” sound. i remember being a music loving kid calling songs by nolan thomas “yo little brother” and chaka khan’s “my love is alive” the “shannon” sound. it was this sound that fellow dance legends lisa lisa and nayobe would build on to create the sound that we now officially call freestyle.
+by the time shannon released “my heart’s divided,” her third consecutive #1 dance record in the spring of 1984, no one knew what to call her sound. was it r&b? was it pop? was it dance? people simply called it the “shannon” sound. it was this sound that fellow dance legends lisa lisa and nayobe would build on to create the sound that we now officially call freestyle.

-shannon is still out here doing her damn thing in 2019! i saw her perform live once as part of a freestyle ensemble concert. she was the opening act. she greeted the crowd w/, “look at what i helped to create. i did this!” she got a standing ovation. yes, you created this miss shannon!
+a few years ago, i saw shannon live at a freestyle concert. she greeted the crowd with “look at what i created. i did this!” she got a standing ovation.